nkbooth/CallsignToolkit/README.md

 # The N1CCK Callsign Toolkit
 This is a collection of tools for working with amateur radio callsigns.
 I needed a toolkit, so I made one.
-It's not perfect, but it's a start.
+The design theory is absolutely guided by the KISS (keep it simple, stupid) method - if there is a choice between "simple" and "fancy", I will choose simple.

-## Callsign Validation
+## Callsign Validators
 There are many things about a callsign that we may wish to validate.
 This toolkit will validate format, but not check for the existence of the callsign in the FCC database.

 ### Callsign Format